JanssenProject/jans/docs/cedarling/getting-started/go.md

 ### Build with dynamic linking

-1. Download pre-built binaries

-    Download the appropriate pre-built binary for your platform from the [Jans releases page](https://github.com/JanssenProject/jans/releases/latest) or build it from source as described below.
+1. Download the appropriate pre-built binary for your platform from the Jans releases page or build it from source as described above.

-2. Add linker flags in your main.go file

-    You need to specify linker flags in your `main.go` file to link against the Cedarling library.
+2. Specify linker flags in your main.go file to link against the Cedarling library.

     ```go
     // #cgo LDFLAGS: -L. -lcedarling_go